-She contacted me via Etsy.
+She sent me a message through Etsy.
 She’d seen my shop and thought my pieces would do great in her brick and mortar.
-She was right, I had an amazing run with my items in the shop.
+She was right, I had an amazing run with my items in her shop.
 But I had to adjust my pricing quickly!

 “Hi, I’d like to put a few of your items in our shop, do you sell on consignment?”

 Besides having my patterns accepted into national publications, that was the most exciting news I could hear.
 My pieces were going to be in a major, high end shop!